 The clinic staff and community have Mallam’s ongoing commitment and support.
 S4LA continues to support maintenance and improvements and provides a monthly budget for essentials not provided by the government.

-In 2020, separate nurses’ accommodation and a water well at the clinic have been completed.
-In addition the clinic and the accommodation have been tiled throughout.
 This has been another mammoth effort for Mallam and the community, requiring huge amounts of sand, cement and tiles to be brought to the site.
-It brings the facilities up to current national standard, a surprising sight to see in this isolated place.
+It brings the health facilities up to current national standard, a surprising sight to see in this isolated place.

 “How have you achieved this miracle?” someone recently asked Mallam.